On an Enriques surface associated with a quartic Hessian surface: Borcherds method for surfaces

 \subsection{Borcherds method}

 We review the method due to Borcherds~(\cite{MR913200},~\cite{MR1654763}) to calculate a standard fundamental domain of the Weyl group of an even hyperbolic lattice.
-See also~\cite{MR3456710} for the algorithmic description of Borcherds method.
+See also~\cite{MR3456710} for the algorithmic description of Borcherds method. \begin{definition} In the following, a \emph{tessellation} of a subset $N$ of a positive cone $\PPP$ of a hyperbolic lattice means a decomposition of $N$ into a union of chambers such that, if $D$ and $D\sprime$ are distinct chambers in the decomposition, then the interiors of $D$ and $D\sprime$ are disjoint. \end{definition} Let $S$ be an even hyperbolic lattice.
+Suppose that we have a primitive embedding